 - As soon as it is noticed that a child is missing, staff on the outing ask children to stand with their designated person and carry out a headcount to ensure that no other child has gone astray.
-One staff member searches the immediate vicinity but does not search beyond that. - The setting leader or manager is contacted immediately and the incident is reported. - The setting leader contacts the police and reports the child as missing. - The setting leader contacts the parent, who makes their way to the setting or outing venue as agreed with the setting leader.
-The setting is advised as the best place, as by the time the parent arrives, the child may have been returned to the setting. - Staff take the remaining children back to the setting.

-- In an indoor venue, the staff contact the venue's security who will handle the search and contact the police if the child is not found. - The setting leader contacts a Trustee and reports the incident.
-A Trustee, with the Trustees, (or proprietor) carries out an investigation and may come to the setting immediately. - The setting leader, or designated staff member may be advised by the police to stay at the venue until they arrive. - The LADO would be informed.
+One staff member searches the immediate vicinity but does not search beyond that. - The Manager/Deputy is contacted immediately, and the incident is reported. - The Manager/Deputy contacts the police and reports the child as missing. - The Manager/Deputy contacts the parent, who makes their way to the setting or outing venue as agreed with the Manager/Deputy.
+The setting is advised as the best place, as by the time the parent arrives, the child may have been returned to the setting. - Staff take the remaining children back to the setting. - In an indoor venue, the staff contact the venue's security who will handle the search and contact the police if the child is not found. - The Manager contacts a Trustee and reports the incident.
+The Trustees carries out an investigation and may come to the setting immediately. - The Manager, or designated staff member may be advised by the police to stay at the venue until they arrive. - The LADO would be informed.